dasha-samples/dasha-in-car-assistant/README.md

     },
 ```

 In the context of Dasha, an entity is a word or a phrase the value of which is extracted and categorized from the user's words.
-Here we have __'“trunk”'__ and __'“window”'__, which are parts of the car.
-In order to make your in car voice assistant understand that the driver wants to open the trunk when receiving the __'“open boot”'__ command, it’s necessary to add synonyms when writing down the entities.
+Here we have __`“trunk”`__ and __`“window”`__, which are parts of the car.
+In order to make your in car voice assistant understand that the driver wants to open the trunk when receiving the __`“open boot”`__ command, it’s necessary to add synonyms when writing down the entities.
 You can learn more about named entities [here](https://dasha.ai/en-us/blog/named-entity-recognition).

 Move to lines 50-68 in __main.dsl__.